linux-kernel-labs/linux/Documentation/teaching/lectures/smp.rst

 context running on a different CPU core.

-Using a spin lock, which was designed for multi-processor systems, seems like the right solution, but doing so can cause common deadlock conditions, as detailed by the following scenario:
+Using a spin lock, which was designed for multi-processor systems, seems like the right solution, but doing so will can cause common deadlock condition, as detailed by the following scenario:

 .. slide:: Process and Interrupt Handler Synchronization Deadlock